JustinHuPrime/DataPackCrafter/docs/semantics.md

 # Datapack Crafter Semantics

+**This is a lower-level semantics document that we drafted during our language design - [quickstart.md](quickstart.md) is a more approachable introduction**

 A datapack consists of an input file.
 The file has a datapack declaration - this sets the namespace for the namespaced ids associated with the current datapack.
 The file may also have zero or more expressions.

 An expression evaluates to a value, and may, as a side effect, modify the global store.
 The global store is a mapping between the namespaced id of a advancement, function, or when block, and the contents of that advancement, function, or when block.
 Additionally, there exists a lexically-scoped environment used to look up identifiers, which may be modified by certain expressions.